kellyjadams/spotify-data-analyze/README.md

 - Design pipelines that are scalable and support near real-time insights

 This project brings together core **cloud** and **analytics engineering** tools to build something end-to-end—from ingestion to analysis.

----

-## Key Features

-You’re spot on — your current README is already clear and structured, but now that **"Data Lifecycle"** explains the process well, the **Key Features** section feels slightly redundant.

-Instead of repeating what’s already covered later, you can reframe **Key Features** into a quick overview with subsections to match the lifecycle.
-This keeps it **concise** and **aligned** with your pipeline.

-Here’s a refactored version 👇

----

 ## Key Features